-An employee may be able to get a pension scheme refund if:
+An employee may be able to get a pension refund if:

-• They have been automatically enrolled in to a workplace pension scheme and have opted out within a month of their first contributions being taken.
+They have been automatically enrolled in a workplace pension scheme and have opted out within a month of the day they were notified that they've been automatically enrolled.

 How are pension refunds processed?